asaadsaad/SD500-Classes/README.md

 # SD500-Classes

 Complete the code for the `MyStorage` class that will be used to add, read, update, and remove key-value pairs in the `state` immutable private property.
+Some methods return a `boolean` to indicate whether the operation was successfull or not.
 ```typescript
 interface State<T> { data: Array<{ [key: string]: T; }>; }